Miksus/red-mail/docs/tutorials/getting_started.rst

        password='<PASSWORD>'
    )

-If your SMTP server does not require login to send emails then just don't pass ``user_name`` and ``password`` to ``EmailSender``.

-Alternatively, if you use Gmail there is a pre-configured sender which you can just import and set user name and password:

 .. code-block:: python

-   from redmail import gmail

-   gmail.user_name = 'me@gmail.com'
+   # Or if your SMTP server does not require credentials
-   gmail.password = '<PASSWORD>'
+   email = EmailSender(
+       host='<SMTP HOST>',
+       port='<SMTP PORT>',
+   )

+Alternatively, there is a pre-configured sender for Gmail.
+Please see :ref:`how to configure Gmail <config-gmail>` for more.

 Sending Emails
 --------------